nomercy3/phuket_weather_analysis/README.md

 There is a lot of info in this dataset, but we will use mostly 12 columns of Weather codes (and labels).
 Each column represents 2 hours of weather condition observation.

 ## Process
-Process flow described in the main.py.
+Process flow described in the main.py and in a jupyter notebook.
 Have a look!